 Double extortion attacks have proved a lucrative and successful strategy for ransomware gangs.
-Recently, researchers at ZeroFOX tracked 24 different sites on the dark web established specifically to leak private information stolen in ransomware attacks, and found an increasing number of these cybercriminal gangs were using this type of extortion.
+Recently, researchers at ZeroFOX tracked 24 different sites on the dark web established specifically to leak private information stolen in ransomware attacks and found an increasing number of these cybercriminal gangs were using this type of extortion.

-The study showed that the most successful ransomware groups were those who had initially adopted the tactic and were well-practiced at using it to great effect.
+The study showed that the most successful ransomware groups were those who had initially adopted the tactic and were well-practised at using it to great effect.
 These cybercriminal pioneers included Maze, REvil, DopplePamer and Networker ransomware gangs, but many new threat operators have been quick studies and enjoyed successful strikes in 2021.

 Egregor and Conti have been exceptionally prolific this year.
 Egregor has reportedly attained much of its success by employing splintered members from the Maze ransomware operation, which explicitly stated it had shut down back in November 2020.

-Ultimately, the newly employed double extortion tactics are becoming so commonly used by ransomware groups because they are highly effective and get results, with many enterprises and organisations unfortunately conceding to ransom demands.
+Ultimately, the newly employed double extortion tactics are becoming so commonly used by ransomware groups because they are highly effective and get results, with many enterprises and organisations, unfortunately, conceding to ransom demands.
 The increasingly aggressive and persistent attacks have often proved too much for firms to take, in the recent economic climate of COVID-19 that has put pressure on business across the globe.

 Keeping cyber criminals out of company networks is crucial to staying protected from ransomware assaults.
 Multifactor authentication on the account is critical, along with rigorous update protocols that ensure security patches are applied immediately, leaving zero vulnerabilities.
 To ensure that company data remains unusable by cybercriminals and cannot be used as collateral in blackmail schemes, encryption software is also an absolute must.